- Sire-Dam -

 That was forgotten when he easily went one better in the latest running of the Qatar Prix De La Foret.

-He failed to make an impact over a mile at the Breeders’ Cup but Henry Candy, his trainer, has said he will stick to sprinting in 2017.
+He failed to make an impact over a mile at the Breeders’ Cup but Henry Candy, his trainer, has said he would stick to sprinting in 2017.

-On his first start of 2017 he failed to make an impact in the Al Quoz Sprint at Meydan, the softish ground not being ideal for him.
+On his first start of the year he failed to make an impact in the Al Quoz Sprint at Meydan.
+The softish ground was not ideal for him and he injured muscles.

 BCS Career statistics